adamchainz/django-htmx/docs/http.rst

 .. autofunction:: push_url

    Modify the |HX-Push-Url header|__ of ``response`` to push a URL into the browser location history, and return the response.
+   Pass a string with the URL to push, or ``False`` to prevent the location history from being updated.

    .. |HX-Push-Url header| replace:: ``HX-Push-Url`` header __ https://htmx.org/headers/hx-push-url/